erithobra/databases/sql-joins-lesson/README.md

 - Identify the reasons to use multiple tables
 * Determine which columns should be primary and foreign keys
 * Implement Join statements to retrieve data from multiple tables

-### STUDENT PRE-WORK
-*Before this lesson, you should already be able to:*
-- Create tables in PostgreSQL
-- Use databases in back-end Java apps
-- Identify the reasons to use multiple tables

 ### LESSON GUIDE